message/iata/SM.md

 - self-isolation for 10 days; and
 - another COVID-19 molecular or antigen test at the end of self-isolation.
 - This does not apply to passengers younger than 2 years.
-9. Until 12 May 2021, passengers who have been in or transited through India in the past 14 days must have a negative COVID-19 molecular or antigen test taken at most 72 hours before arrival.
-The test must be based on a swab.
-They are also subject to:
+9. Until 12 May 2021, passengers who have been in or transited through Bangladesh or India in the past 14 days are subject to:
 - a COVID-19 molecular or antigen test upon arrival; and
-- self-isolation for 10 days; and
+- quarantine in a hotel for 10 days; and
-- another COVID-19 molecular or antigen test at the end of self-isolation.
+- another COVID-19 molecular or antigen test at the end of quarantine.
 - This does not apply to passengers younger than 2 years.
 10. Passengers could be subject to self-isolation.
 More details can be found at <a href="https://infocovid.viaggiaresicuri.it/index_en.html">https://infocovid.viaggiaresicuri.it/index_en.html</a> .
 11. Residence permits issued by Italy which expired or will expire between 1 August 2020 and 30 April 2021 are considered valid until 30 April 2021.